adrianyu91/Mario-Game/README.md

 # Mario-Game
-Developed a simplified Mario game that allows the user to reach the objective, using the implementations of **Block collision, Keyboard inputs, scrolling background and GUI to enhance user experience**
+Developed a simplified Mario game that allows the user to control mario to reach the objective.
+Using the implementations of **Block collision, Keyboard inputs, scrolling background OOP, functions, and GUI to enhance user experience.**